datacarpentry/shell-genomics/lessons/01_the_filesystem.md

 We can now move our backed up file in to this directory.
 We can move files around using the command `mv`.
 Enter this command:

-    mv stability.files_backup backup/
+    mv *-copy.fastq backup

-This moves `stability.files_backup` into the directory `backup/` or the full path would be `~/edamame-data/shell/MiSeq/backup`
+    ls -al backup
+    total 52
+    drwxrwxr-x 2 dcuser dcuser  4096 Jul 30 15:31 .
+    drwxr-xr-x 3 dcuser dcuser  4096 Jul 30 15:31 ..
+    -rw-r--r-- 1 dcuser dcuser 43421 Jul 30 15:28 SRR098026-copy.fastq

 The `mv` command is also how you rename files.
 Since this file is so important, let's rename it:

+    cd backup
-    mv stability.files stability.files_IMPORTANT
+    mv SRR098026-copy.fastq SRR098026-copy.fastq_DO_NOT_TOUCH!

-Now the file name has been changed to stability.files_IMPORTANT.
-Let's delete the backup file now:
+    ls
+    SRR098026-copy.fastq_DO_NOT_TOUCH!

+    Finally, we decided this was silly and want to start over.

-    rm backup/stability.files_backup
+    rm backup/SRR*

-The `rm` file removes the file.
+The `rm` file permanently removes the file.
 Be careful with this command.
 It doesn't just nicely put the files in the Trash.
 They're really gone.